NZ Free Probate Applications

 • there is no will or the will cannot be located

-• the will is not the original, that is, only a copy of the will can be found
+• only a copy of the will can be found (the original version is missing)

-• there is a codicil to the will (a codicil is an 'add on' to an existing will, used to make changes or add new instructions)
+• there is a codicil to the will (a codicil is an 'add on' to an existing will)

 • the will is not the final will made by the deceased